toomanycats/toomanycats.github.io/_posts/2016-07-24-everybody-should-code.md

 keyboarding and can yield immediate results in productivity and entry to higher forms of IT.

-## Side Note: Teaching Kids About Computers
+## Side Note: Teaching Kids About Programming
 Below is my list of priorities for young people learning about practical computing.

 * Learn to keyboard, AKA typing class